 A recurring concern throughout this book is the danger of reduction.

 Whenever we insist that something is “just” something else — just neurons, just chemistry, just symbols, just prediction, just statistics — we risk mistaking our abstractions for the living phenomena they attempt to describe.
+Alfred North Whitehead called this error the fallacy of misplaced concreteness: mistaking the model for the reality.

+This book does not reject models.
+Models are indispensable.
+Science is indispensable.
+Technical understanding is indispensable.
 But every model illuminates some aspects of reality while obscuring others.

 One of the central arguments developed throughout these pages is that meaning, intelligence, and understanding may be fundamentally relational phenomena.
 They may emerge not from isolated components alone, but through participation within structured fields of relation.
+This possibility has implications not only for how we understand artificial intelligence, but also for how we understand ourselves.

 Large language models occupy a curious position in contemporary culture.

+To some they appear miraculous.
+To others they appear threatening.
+To many they appear trivial.
 Yet whatever position one takes, transformers increasingly function as strange mirrors.
 By attempting to understand how these systems generate meaning-like behaviour, we are repeatedly forced to confront unresolved questions concerning our own cognition.
+What is understanding?
+What is meaning?
+What is creativity?
+What is intelligence?
+What is selfhood?
+What is consciousness?

 And perhaps most importantly: